Overview of Dual Eligible Special Needs Plans

 - Nursing Hotline

-Beginning January 1, 2021, there are four Medicare Advantage Plans participating in the D-SNP program.
-Each Medicare Advantage Plan must provide the seven services listed above; however, there may be additional services offered to a D-SNP member as detailed on the right by each plan.
+Nevada currently has a State Medicaid Agency Contract (SMAC) with eight (8) Medicare Advantage Plans.
+Each plan must provide the eight services listed above; however, there may be additional services offered to a D-SNP member as detailed on the right by each plan.